Pelican-Elegant/elegant/content/Career Advice/career-advice-from-a-fitness-coach.md

 Guess what?
 They never came around to learn any of their favorite language.
 First they gave up on pointers, and then C.
-Same guys gave up on Object Oriented Programming introductory classes.
+Same guys gave up on object-oriented programming introductory classes.
 When C# classes started they weren't ready for it at all.
-Finally the stopped programming altogether.
+Finally they stopped programming altogether.

 Some took up graphic designing course, and rest took up quality assurance.
 The attitude of shying away from difficult stripped